echopen/echopen_prototyping/introduction/new_introduction.md

 ### Using the pulse echo sequence for ranging objects

 To localize objects we use the pulse echo concept.
 Remember last time you yelled in a valley ?
 Your voice bounced on the mountains and came back to your ear after some delay.
 To know how far is a cliff in front of you for example the idea is to measure the time your cry takes to come back to your years.
-Knowing the  sound speed in air you can easily retrieve the distance as it is half the delay times the sound speed.
+Knowing the  sound speed c in air you can easily retrieve the distance d as it is half the delay t times the sound speed.
 The half factor count for the fact that our cry traveled a two way trip.
 A lot of animals use this principle to perform echolocation as bats or dolphins allowing them to "see with their ears".

 <figure>
   <img src="./acoustic_imaging_src/image/Echo_cliff.jpg" alt="" />